If you are seeking to obtain or defend a restraining order, call today for a low cost initial consultation.

 The attorneys at the Law Offices of Laurie Peters know how to protect you if you have been accused of Domestic Violence or Civil Harassment.
 An experienced lawyer will give your case the attention it deserves.
-Call today for a free consultation.
+Call today for a low cost initial consultation.

-Although allegations of domestic violence and civil harassment may both result in a restraining order being issued, there are some differences in the two.
+Although allegations of domestic violence and civil harassment may both result in a restraining order being issued, there are some differences in the too.

 A civil harassment restraining order can be issued against anyone, whether a neighbor, acquaintance or stranger if that person is threatening you, stalking you, harassing you or has sexually assaulted you.
 However, unlike domestic violence, the standard of proof is higher.
 The person seeking this order must prove by clear and convincing evidence that he or she has been harassed.
 It is a high burden, and the person seeking it has the burden of proving his or her case.

 Domestic Violence and Civil Harassment issues are serious issues with serious consequences.

 Call the Law Offices of Laurie Peters today for a low cost initial consultation at 805-484-6885.